How to Make Silver Color Paint at Home?

 Like, if you want the mixture to be darker, add some black.
 Or to make it lighter, add in some white.

 Again, keep the amounts measurable.
 For example, you should add the black or white in amounts that are one-third or one-fourth, or even one-tenth.
-That way, when you are ready to mix your paints together in larger parts, you will know the basic parts needed.
+That way, when you are ready to mix your paints in larger parts, you will know the basic parts needed.

 Step 5 – Adding some shadows or highlighting the paint

 Again, adding black can provide a darker or shadowing effect to the grayish-silvery paint you have created.
-Whereas adding white paint (like Pure Titanium White) will offer some highlights and make the mixture brighter.

 How Can You Add A Metallic Tint to the Silver?

 The metallic tint is an additive that creates shiny paint, which reflects in roughly the same manner as a mirror.

 In other words, it’s a metallic powder that contains small silver particles.
 And by adding a metallic tint to grayish silver (you created above), you will be turning the overall color to glossy metal like silver paint.

-However, remember that if the paint is oil-based, first mix the metallic powder with walnut oil.
 And if the paint is acrylic, mix the metallic powder first with an acrylic gel medium.
 This will allow the powder to mix properly with the silvery-gray paint you have created.

 Tips and Warnings